Vocabulary, defined

 Documentation Debt

 The accumulated cost of outdated, missing, or unreliable documentation.
-Like technical debt, but for the gap between what your product does and what your team can describe.
+Like technical debt, but for the gap between how your product behaves and what your team can describe.

 - PROBLEM